Volcano tectonic earthquake

-A volcano tectonic earthquake is caused by the movement of magma beneath the surface of the Earth.
-The movement results in pressure changes where the rock around the magma has experienced stress.
+A volcano tectonic earthquake or volcano earthquake is caused by the movement of magma beneath the surface of the Earth.
+The movement results in pressure changes where the rock around the magma has a change in stress.
 At some point, this stress can cause the rock to break or move.
 This seismic activity is used by scientists to monitor volcanoes.
-The earthquakes may also be related to dike intrusion or occur as earthquake swarms.
+The earthquakes may also be related to dike intrusion and/or occur as earthquake swarms.
+Usually they are characterised by high seismic frequency and lack the pattern of a main shock followed by a decaying aftershock distribution of fault related tectonic earthquakes.